 I completed writing four hundred and sixty pages of One Tick Madness (OTM) on 26th December, 2015.
-Then, I went through a phase of detoxification – getting rid of all those characters, scenarios, prose, structure, literary devices that had clouded my head.
+Then, I went through a phase of detoxification – getting rid of all those characters, scenarios, prose, structure, literary devices that had clogged my head.
 In order to do so, I watched a lot of movies during the period of riddance.
-It was required, it was important for my well-being, and for the well-being of the One Tick Madness universe.
+It was required, it was important for my well-being, and for the well-being of the OTM universe.

 It took me almost three and a half years to conjure up the universe, part by part.
 I don’t like to follow a writing schedule, because for me, it is like assembly line ideating.
 I am more of the experiential kind.
 Observing my surroundings, faint flashes of fantastical elements, things like that.
-So, at first, it formed in my head, then I typed and emailed myself the snippets through my iPhone, then I replicated the email on a document, I called ‘Notes_One Tick Madness’, and finally, I stitched it in my first draft.
-So, to clear my head from all this information, the detoxification was the need of the hour.
+So, at first, ideas formed were typed and emailed as snippets through my iPhone.
+I collated all the ideas on a document called ‘Notes_One Tick Madness’.
+And finally, like a dressmaker, I stitched these disparate ideas into coherent plots in my first draft.
+After the gruelling process of writing my first draft, the detoxification period was the need of the hour.

 During this phase, I read some books, watched a lot of movies, read a lot of articles.
 Practically, I did things, just to keep myself away from the OTM universe.
 This lasted for another six days.
 When I had cleared my head to the point, where I was about to forget how it all began, I dived back into the OTM universe.
 This time, I was ready.
 Ready to ditch, scratch, delete any lame prose, grammar, repetitions, nonsensical sub-plots, and most of all, the lack of feeling.